OpenOmics/chrom-seek/docs/usage/run.md

 > **Peakcall file.**
 > *type: file*
 >
 > This tab delimited (TSV) file is used to pair each ChIP sample to its corresponding input sample and to assign any groups that are associated with said sample.
 Please note that multiple groups can be assigned to a given sample using a comma.
 Group information is used to setup comparsions within groups of samples.
-This file consists of three columns containing the name of each ChIP sample, the name of each Input sample, and the name of any of its groups.
+This file consists of three columns containing the name of each ChIP sample, the name of each Input (control) sample, and the name of its groups.
+Each sample must be assigned to at least one group.
 The header of this file needs to be `ChIP` for the chips column, `Input` for the inputs column, and `Group` for the groups column.
+Group names currently cannot include ".", "-", or "_".
 The base name of each sample should be listed in the `ChIP` and `Input` columns.
-The base name of a given sample can be determined by removing its file extension from the sample's R1 FastQ file, example: `WT_S4.R1.fastq.gz` becomes `WT_S4` in the peakcall file.
+The base name of a given sample can be determined by removing its file extension from the sample's R1 FastQ file, example: `WT_S4.R1.fastq.gz` becomes `WT_S4` in the peakcall file. `WT_S4_R1_001.fastq.gz` also becomes `WT_S4`.
+An optional column, called Block, can also be provided to block duplicate correlations between repeated observations.
+Typically, blocks are biological replicates or multiple samples from same indivdual.
 >
 > **Contents of example peakcalls file:**
 > ```